dbdespot/pysewer/README.md

 | MultiPolygon(((x6, y6), (x7, y7), (x8, y8), (x9, y9)), ((x10, y10), (x11, y11), (x12, y12))) | 3           | {'name': 'House C', 'type': 'residential'} |

 > [!NOTE]
-> The buildings data is expected to be a Point, Polygon, or MultiPolygon geometry with a valid CRS.
-Ideally point geometries are preferred, however we added a function convert polygons or multi-polygons to points.
+>
 > The buildings data can include additional attributes that will be preserved during the preprocessing.
+>
 > To avoid issues with preprocessing, we recommend to project the data into a UTM-zone that matches the area of interest.
+>
+> We also recommend removing all buildings and roads that are not within the area of interest.
+In addition it must be ensured that all geometries are valid and object_ids that are empty or have no geometry be removed.

 ### Preprocessing